 For a 1 week in Greece itinerary stay in Athens for 7 nights.
 See the Acropolis and the flea market neighbourhood of Monastiraki.
 Spend time in Plaka, one of the city’s historical neighbourhoods which feels like a small village.
 Take day trips to either Aegina, Poros or Delphi, in the Saronic Gulf Islands.
 Hire a car and visit Meteora, a magical rock formation in central Greece.

 Greece Itinerary 10 Days

 If you have more than one week in Greece and are looking for a first time Greece itinerary, these 2 itineraries combine Athens with the islands.
 The first option for your itinerary for Greece is to stay in Athens for 2 nights, Santorini for 4 nights, and Mykonos for 4 nights.

 Athens 2 nights, (ferry) Naxos or Paros 4 nights (stay in Naousa to go kayaking or horse riding), Crete 4 nights (hike Samaria Gorge).

-Athens – 2 nights, Rhodes – 4 nights, Corfu – 4 nights, Crete – 4 nights.
+For 2 weeks in Greece, here are two different options: Athens – 2 nights, Rhodes – 4 nights, Corfu – 4 nights, and Crete – 4 nights.

 Athens – 2 nights.
 Fly to the islands – Santorini – 3 nights.
 Hike from Fira to Oia (or the other way).
-Take the ferry between the Cyclades to Mykonos – 3 nights.
-Visit Delos an uninhabited islands with ruins.
+Take the ferry between the Cyclades to Mykonos – for 3 nights.
+Visit Delos an uninhabited island with ruins.
 Ferry to Naxos / Paros / Milos / or Sifnos (known for its stunning white monastery and traditional pottery tradition. – 3 nights in two places.